 In PMP Plus it was held that this style of conveyance is no conveyance at all.
 The land in which a pro indiviso share is purported transferred cannot be identified at the time of that purported transfer and so the transfer fails.
-(Effectively, it is the equivalent of disponing something described only as "the thing" - the thing purportedly transferred cannot be identified meaning there is no transfer.)
-In many cases, therefore, ownership of the areas intended to owned in common by the individual plot owners remains with the developer, or the developer's successor.
+In many cases, therefore, ownership of the areas intended to owned in common by the individual plot owners remains with the developer, or the developer's successor or with the QLTR if the developer (being a company) no longer exists.